bashog/DrimGame2022/README.md

 | `processing_datas.py` | contains the preprocessing functions to clean the datas |
 | `timeseries.py` | models based on the timeseries theory |
 | `visualization.py` | functions to plot the datas |

+We build this library in order to not load too much the jupyter notebook.

 ## Notebooks structure